App State trustees meet, ClimAct demonstrates frustration

 During the full meeting, members sat or stood silently around the board of trustees holding fliers that read “public university for public good.”

-Megan Hayes, an App State spokesperson, said that university leadership welcomes the opportunity to engage in dialogue about key strategic issues, including App State’s work to advance sustainability and resilience initiatives.
+Megan Hayes, an App State spokesperson, said that university leadership welcomes the opportunity to engage in dialogue about key strategic issues, including App State’s work to advance sustainability and other related initiatives.

 “Chief Sustainability Officer Lee Ball, who sits on the Chancellor’s Cabinet, leads these conversations and coordinates these efforts for App State,” Hayes said.
 “On several occasions over the past 21 months, Dr. Ball has met with members of the ClimACT group to share and discuss the university’s goals and initiatives.
 At the Board of Trustees meeting on June 18, Dr. Ball spoke with the ClimACT members who attended the meeting and extended another invitation to meet with members of this group to discuss their most recent concerns.”